Siege of Lisbon (1109): Aftermath

 It is unknown how much Sigurd's siege contributed to the Reconquista, although much suggests an impact, with scholars even referring to the Norse raids on Iberia and the Balearic Islands as part of the larger history of Islamic Iberia.

 Some of the men that were captured in the siege were baptized afterwards.
 The king took what he could carry before leaving the city to continue the Crusade.
 He would later go on to attack the Barbary pirates of Majorca before continuing his journey to Sicily.

 Shortly after the siege, the city was handed over to the Kingdom of León through Henry, Count of Portugal.
 Evidence points to there being some sort of agreement between Sigurd and Count Henry; however, there are no direct records of the alliance.
-(Note: Bjarni Aàalbjarnarson (1951, 242-43, nn.
+(Note: Bjarni Aðalbjarnarson (1951, 242-43, nn.
 189, 190) mentioned in his edition of Heimskringla that Sigurd probably had some sort of agreement with Count Henry of Portugal, an idea followed by Theodore Andersson and Kari Ellen Gade (2000, 452, n.9)) It is most likely not a coincidence of events, since Henry captured Sintra at least once in 1109.
 This suggests coordination between the two leaders, though pure chance should not be ruled out.